 You can read more about the steps our engineering partners are taking to ensure our customers remain safe during the Coronavirus Pandemic here.

 Will I be notified when the engineer is on their way?

 This is something we can request from our engineering partners but unfortunately can't guarantee.
 This is because the engineer may not have the time to call beforehand, or the job may be passed to them whilst driving.
 Because of this, we do kindly request that somebody who is at least 18 or over remains at the property for the duration of the given time slot.

 You can read more about our meter engineers here.

 What should I do if I need to change or cancel my appointment?

-Unfortunately, can't move meters as this work is not covered by the smart meter installation.
-Relocating the meters is a separate job that would involve a fee.
-It may also require the involvement of your local District Network Operator (DNO) or Gas Transporter (GT) if your main fuse/pipework needs moving too.
+Unfortunately, we are unable to move your meter(s) during your initial smart meter installation.
+Relocation works are a separate, chargeable job that may also require the involvement of your local Distribution Network Operator (DNO) or Gas Transporter (GT) if your main fuse/pipework needs moving too.